Are you interested in archives, libraries or museums, in research, running events, or caring for historic collections?

 - assisting with Q&A sessions at events

 The role includes volunteering at evening and occasional weekend events, all at the RCP’s main HQ in Regent’s Park, London.
-Successful applicants are expected to volunteer at one event per month, for a minimum of 3 months.
+Event volunteers are expected to commit for a minimum of 3 months, volunteering at at least one event per quarter.

 What we offer to our volunteers